benbahri/ci-cd-pipeline/08-setup_docker.md

 ### Configure Docker agent
 1. On the Jenkins Dashboard, select Manage Jenkins.
 1. Select Configure System to access the main Jenkins settings.
-1. Click on the link `he cloud configuration has moved to a separate configuration page.`
+1. Click on the link `the cloud configuration has moved to a separate configuration page.`
 1. Select Docker from the dropdown called Add a new cloud.
 1. Click on `Docker cloud details`
 1. Add the URI as default value `unix:///var/run/docker.sock`
 1. Test connection and save

-In some cases you need to add the `jenkins`user to the `docker` group to get the permission to run docker from jenkins.
+In some cases you need to add the `jenkins` user to the `docker` group to get the permission to run docker from jenkins.
 You may need to logout and relogin to jenkins to do so, on your shell execute:
 ```
 sudo usermodd -a -G docker jenkins